 - 1. From EagleFiler's Help menu, choose Save Diagnostic Report... at the bottom.
 (If you can't launch EagleFiler to access its Help menu, see below.) - 2.
 Choose a location such as your desktop and click Save.
 Saving the report may take a minute or so. - 3.
 Create an e-mail to eaglefiler@c-command.com232 and drag the Diagnostic Report.tbz file into the e-mail message to include it as an attachment/enclosure.
+(Do not post it in the forum or in reply to a forum e-mail.)
+If the file is too large to e-mail, you can share a link using iCloud Drive or Dropbox or use the C-Command Forum to send it to us via private message.

-If you can't launch EagleFiler, you can access the log directly, rather than using the automated diagnostic reporter:
+If you can't launch EagleFiler, you can access the log directly (if you're using macOS 10.15 or later), rather than using the automated diagnostic reporter: